mozilla/pontoon/docs/admin/deployment.rst

    translation engine by Google.

 ``INACTIVE_CONTRIBUTOR_PERIOD``
    Optional.
-Number of days in which the contributor needs to log in in order not to receive the inactive account email.
-The default value is 180 (6 months).
+Number of months in which the contributor needs to log in in order not to receive the inactive account email.
+The default value is 6.

 ``INACTIVE_TRANSLATOR_PERIOD``
    Optional.
-Number of days in which the locale translator needs to submit or review at least one translations in order not to receive the inactive account email.
+Number of months in which the locale translator needs to submit or review at least one translation in order not to receive the inactive account email.
-   The default value is 60 (2 months).
+   The default value is 2.

 ``INACTIVE_MANAGER_PERIOD``
    Optional.
-Number of days in which the locale manager needs to submit or review at least one translations in order not to receive the inactive account email.
+Number of months in which the locale manager needs to submit or review at least one translation in order not to receive the inactive account email.
-   The default value is 60 (2 months).
+   The default value is 2.

 ``LOG_TO_FILE``
    Optional.
 Enables logging to a file (default: ``False``).